-Rumors of a nuclear submarine base have been swirling for years.
+NORTHAM: Rumors of a nuclear submarine base have been swirling for years.
 Campbell says the satellite photographs confirm those suspicions and have created anxiety in the region about China's strategic capabilities and its intentions.

 MONTAGNE: The reports of this secret facility have really shook a lot of Chinese neighbors, most particularly India, but also other countries in Southeast Asia have expressed considerable anxiety about just what the Chinese are up to.

 NORTHAM: India's naval chief, Admiral Sureesh Mehta, said the base was, quote, "a cause for security concern."
 India and China have a rivalry that goes back decades.
 Qin Gang, a foreign ministry spokesman in Beijing, would neither confirm nor deny the existence of the base but said China's military policies are defensive.

 MONTAGNE: (Through translator) There's no need for other nations to express worries about this or make baseless accusations or inappropriate comments.

 NORTHAM: Taylor Fravel, with the security studies program at the Massachusetts Institute of Technology, says the base and the submarines are part of a larger nuclear program.

 MONTAGNE: The deployment of the ballistic missile submarines will strengthen China's deterrent and take it closer to achieving a second strike capability.
 But this does not mean that China is developing or on the road towards developing the large nuclear force along the lines of the United States or Russia.

 NORTHAM: Bud Cole, a professor at the National War College and the author of a book on China's military, says adding some sea-based nuclear weapons will not make China the dominant force in the region.
 Cole says the U.S. has an overwhelming military edge when it comes to nuclear weapons.
 But, he says, the underground base in China is significant.

 P: It's something that the United States Navy should be aware of and attempt to prepare for in our long-range planning but I don't think it's a cause for alarm.

-Jackie Northam, NPR News, Washington.
+NORTHAM: Jackie Northam, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.